 Located in the Balkans, Croatia has become one of Europa’s top tourist destination again since its War of Independence in the late 1990s.
 Like much of Europe, Croatia boasts its share of medieval cities and historic ruins, but what makes this country exceptional is its wealth of stunning natural attractions such as the Plitvice Lakes, the spectacular Adriatic coastlines and gorgeous islands.
-An overview of the best places to visit in Croatia.

 Located in Central Dalmatia of Croatia, the Krka National Park is a protected area of spectacular natural scenery, wildlife and historic sites.
 Situated along the Krka River within Sibinik-Knin County, the national park is best known for its numerous gushing waterfalls and natural pools of clear, blue-green waters.

-The capital and largest city of Croatia, Zagreb is a vibrant metropolis packed with both historic and modern attractions.
+The capital and largest city of Croatia, Zagreb is a vibrant metropolis packed with both historic and modern tourist attractions.
 Located in northwestern Croatia, the city dates back to the 2nd century AD when a diocese was first established by Hungarian King Ladislaus.
 Today, Zargreb is a sprawling cosmopolitan city and the heart of Croatian culture, academics and government.

-Korcula is comprised of lush green forests, vineyards, olive groves, sandy beaches and charming villages.
+Korcula is comprised of lush green forests, vineyards, olive groves and charming villages such as Blato, known for its baroque churches and long boulevard of lime trees, shops, restaurants and hotels.
+Popular for its sandy white beaches, Lambarda also features several archaeological remains of Greek and Roman settlements.
 The island’s main town, Korucla Town, is a historic, walled town with Venetian Renaissance architecture, colorful markets and plenty of tourist facilities.

 Located at the southern tip of the Istria peninsula in the Adriatic Sea, Pula is a popular destination that has been attracting tourists as far back as ancient Roman times when fans flocked the city’s amphitheater to watch gladiator fights.
 Having been ruled by various government powers over the centuries, Pula today belongs to Croatia, and is best known for its wealth of Roman ruins and mix of cultures.